OguzPastirmaci/misc/oke-fss-skopeo.md

 Storing signatures
 ```

 ### Now the image is pulled to the FSS shared folder.
-You can sync from any other worker node
+You can import/copy it to any other worker node

 ```
 skopeo copy dir:/mnt/share/images/busybox containers-storage:busybox:latest